dimanikulin/capable-cpp-template/README.md

 # Description

-A template for *C++* projects using *CI*, *Building*, *Testing*, *Formatting*, *Documenting* and more.
+A template for *C++* projects featuring CI, building, testing, formatting, documentation, and more.

-Aimed to use starting point with a big number of features with easy way to include or exclude a feature.
+Designed as a starting point with a wide range of features that can be easily included or excluded based on your needs.

-This is my *POV* on such a type of template, thus you might disagree with what I use and how I do things.
+This template reflects my personal approach, so you may have different preferences regarding its implementation.

-And any feedback is really appreciated!
+Any feedback is greatly appreciated!

 # Features